 Now, it takes seven to thirteen “marketing touches” to deliver a qualified sales lead, according to the Online Marketing Institute.
 Inbound marketing aims to capture as many contact details as possible from consumers of your inbound marketing material so you can continue to contact them by email or via their social media newsfeed until that point in the future when they’re finally ready to think about buying something – maybe.

 If it sounds like I don’t believe inbound marketing works, I apologise.
-It does work – I myself have landed five figure orders from it.
+It does work – I myself have landed five-figure orders from it.

 But putting too much emphasis on this strategy makes me instinctively nervous because, if a company’s entire marketing approach is inbound, then can that company truly say that they have control over their own destiny?
-Do they ever get the opportunity when no actual conversation takes place to take control over the sales process?
+Do they ever get the opportunity when no actual conversation takes place to take control of the sales process?

 No – you still have to speak to a decision-maker for business to be done, particularly on B2B sales.
 And I believe that there is a growing realisation among business owners and senior sales managers that they and their companies need to take back control.